What is Zero Trust Architecture? 9 Steps to Implementation

 What is the difference between Zero Trust Access (ZTA) and Zero Trust Network Architecture (ZTNA)?

-When discussing zero trust, people often toss around the terms ZTA and ZTNA.
-The two both enable zero trust but do it differently.
+When discussing zero trust, people often use the terms ZTA and ZTNA.
+Both enable zero trust, but they do it differently.

-ZTA relies on the organization’s Identity and Access Management (IAM) policies, often requiring MFA as a way to verify that they are who they say they are.
+ZTA relies on the organization’s Identity and Access Management (IAM) policies, often requiring MFA to verify that users are who they say they are.
 Additionally, ZTA usually includes maintaining a continuous inventory of devices and users connecting to the network while continuously scanning for new access.

-While ZTA focuses on who and what connects to a network, ZTNA focuses on who and what can connect to applications located on the network.
-ZTNA places the applications behind a gate called a “proxy point,” creating a secure, encrypted tunnel that data travels across.
-This makes it easier to secure remote users and entities without having to use a VPN.
+While ZTA focuses on who and what connects to a zero trust network, ZTNA focuses on who and what can connect to applications located on the network.
+ZTNA places the applications behind a “proxy point” gate, creating a secure, encrypted tunnel that data travels across.
+This makes it easier to secure remote users and entities without using a VPN.

 Five use cases for zero trust

-If you’re considering whether zero trust is appropriate for your organization, the following use cases might make it easier for you to understand how it would fit into your current IT landscape.
+If you’re considering whether zero trust is appropriate for your company, the following zero trust architecture example use cases might help you understand how it would fit into your current IT landscape.

 1. Enterprise satellites

 Often, organizations have a headquarters with remote offices or employees.
-Since the remote locations, home or building, don’t connect to the enterprise local network, a company might decide to create a portal for users who need access to resources.
+Since the remote locations don’t connect to the enterprise local network, a company may create a portal for users who need access to resources.

 2. Multi-cloud architecture

-Increasingly, organizations use more than one cloud services provider, hosting multiple applications across the different clouds.
-A zero trust approach enables better security for both Infrastructure-as-a-Service (IaaS) and Platform-as-a-Service (PaaS) by requiring users and entities to access the resources through a portal or installed agency.
+Increasingly, organizations use more than one cloud services provider, hosting multiple applications across different clouds.
+A zero-trust approach enables better security for both Infrastructure-as-a-Service (IaaS) and Platform-as-a-Service (PaaS) by requiring users and entities to access the resources through a portal or installed agency.
 This gives the company more control over how users gain access to the cloud resource and ensures better visibility into cloud security.

 3. Managing third-party, non-employee access

-To mitigate the risks associated with outsiders accessing enterprise resources, zero trust can be used to create a portal for those who need network connectivity to perform their tasks.
-Using zero trust enables you to offer access while obscuring enterprise resources.
+Zero trust can be used to create a portal for those who need network connectivity to perform their tasks.
+This enables you to offer access while obscuring enterprise resources, mitigating the risks associated with outsiders accessing enterprise resources.

 4. Across enterprise boundaries

 Many enterprise organizations have different databases used by various subsidiaries.
-Creating multiple accounts for users who need access to more than one database across the subsidiary lines becomes overwhelming.
+Creating multiple accounts for users needing access to multiple databases across subsidiary lines becomes overwhelming.

 For example, an enterprise might have Sub 1 and Sub 2 with Database A and Database B. Both Sub 1 and Sub 2 use Database A, but only Sub 2 needs access to Database B. Creating unique logins for each database increases credential theft risk.
 In this case, zero trust provides the same benefit as remote employees and offices.